com-lihaoyi/mainargs/readme.md

 - `name: String`: lets you specify the top-level name of `@main` method you are defining.
-If multiple `@main` methods are provided, this name controls the sub-command name in the CLI
+If multiple `@main` methods are provided, this name controls the sub-command name in the CLI.
+If an explicit `name` not passed, both the (typically) `camelCase` name of the Scala `def` as well as its `kebab-case` equivalents will be accepted

 - `doc: String`: a documentation string used to provide additional information about the command.
 Normally printed below the command name in the help message